solarwinds/apm-java/README.md

 This is used by both the sub-projects `agent` and `sdk-extensions`

 #### core-bootstrap
-Similar to `custom`, but this contains core AppOptics components that need to be made available to bootstrap classloader.
+Similar to `custom`, but this contains core Solarwinds APM components that need to be made available to bootstrap classloader.
 This is important for `appoptics-opentelemetry-sdk` as classes from `appoptics-opentelemetry-sdk` are loaded by app loader, which has no access to OT's agent classloader which loads `custom`

 #### instrumentation
 Our custom instrumentation added on top of the existing OT auto agent instrumentation.